 Ensemble DFT (EDFT) as in ONETEP treats a supermolecule as a whole without the concept of fragmentation as in EDA.
 EDFT involves occupancies that are fractional, since a species is no longer evaluated at the pure state and, hence, the density operator is no longer idempotent.
 The lack of idempotency complicates SCF MI due to the fact that SCF-MI methods were originally developed under the pervasive assumption of the pure state.
 Therefore, SCF MI must be extended to include fractional occupancies.
-Before considering EDFT with fragmentation and under the constraints of SCF MI, an overview of EDFT is given first.
+Before considering EDFT with fragmentation and under the constraints of SCF MI, an overview of EDFT is

-A system of interacting electrons22 satisfies the Kohn-Sham (KS) equation, where $\{|\psi_i\rangle\}$ are orthonormalized molecular orbitals, $\{\varepsilon_i\}$ are eigenvalues, and \hat{H} is the Hamiltonian as
+Fig. 1 Steps for evaluating the quantum states for the corresponding components in HALMO EDA where $\{\psi_i\}$ are molecular orbitals, $\{\varepsilon_i\}$ are orbital energies as eigenvalues, and \hat{H} is the Hamiltonian as